 Magpul Gen 2 BUIS are the best of the best.
 Although they are made of durable polymer, they are still considered “iron sights”.
 Polymer is much lighter than metal, and helps keep these sights ultra lightweight without sacrificing durability.

 The spring-loaded design allows these instantly flip up for fast and easy access.
 When not in use, they fold down out of the way so they won’t interfere with your primary optic.

 The flat top on most modern AR-15s just begs for a quality optic.
-They almost look naked without one.
+These weapons look almost naked without one.
 While iron sights are durable and dependable, an optic can help take your shooting skills to the next level.

 However, even the best AR-15 scope is no substitute for good old-fashioned practice.
 An optic, no matter how fancy or expensive, won’t magically make you an expert marksman.
-Optics only enhance your shooting skills.
-They don’t replace them.
+Optics only enhance your shooting skills; they don’t replace them.
 The best way to become a better shooter is to spend time sending lead downrange.
-And that’s true no matter what optic your AR-15 is wearing.
+That’s true, no matter what optic your AR-15 is wearing.